jacsuper/automation/README.md

 # automation
 Useful  Automation Scripts

 Often gathered from all over the internet (for example thank you Mr Excel!), self written, customized, tweaked etc. In other words, licenses and copied from stackoverflows or sites author names etc. could have been lost: apologies.
+Let me know where attribution needed.

 /vba - Scripts mostly to automate Microsoft Windows version of Outlook